pintjuk/blog/content/projects/2019-function-as-a-service.md

 featuredalt = "scetch of system" featuredpath = "2019-06/faas/"
 linktitle = "FaaS - "
-title = "Function as a Service" type = "post"
+title = "Function as a Service - A Go+Docker implimentation" type = "post"

 +++